-You have probably heard of or seen the video of a Hydrafacial and you were asking yourself questions like, What is a Hydrafacial or How does this work?
+You have heard of or seen the video of a Hydrafacial and you were asking yourself questions like, what is a Hydrafacial or How does this work?
 In simple terms, It is a process that involves exfoliation and hydration.
 It gives results that are similar to microdermabrasion.

 In this treatment, Lactic acid, Glycolic acid, Salicylic acid, Hyaluronic acid and peptides are used to hydrate the skin.